dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 hello world
 hello world
 ```
-Although NewCounter is valid functional interface (has only one abstract method doIt), we call not doIt, but count method => which is default and already defined.
-So that's why in second `forEach` we calling not lambda defined in newCounter, but default method.
-If you declare count `static` it won't compiled, cause static can be called from interface object directly.
+Although `NewCounter` is valid functional interface (has only one abstract method `doIt`), we call not `doIt`, but count method => which is default and already defined.
+So that's why in second `forEach` we're calling not lambda defined in newCounter, but default method.
+If you declare count `static` it won't compile, cause static can be called from interface object directly.

 You can use annotation `@FunctionalInterface` to check whether `interface` is functional or not
 ```java